homersoft/Mobilium/MobiliumServer/README.md

 It is good to have prepared virtual environment for server i.e. in PyCharm, and run all commends inside them.

+1. Place .ipa file of Silvair Open dev application in main MobiliumServer directory and name it app.ipa

 ## Initialize
 To initialize all requirements, simply run command below:
 ```